Springer isomorphisms over a general base scheme: Introduction

 If $S$ is a scheme and $s \in S$, then $\overline{s}$ always denotes a geometric point lying over $s$.
 If $S$ is assumed to be local, then we always denote by $s$ the closed point of $S$; if $S$ is assumed to be irreducible, then we always denote by $\eta$ the generic point of $S$.

 If $S$ is an affine scheme and $X = \Spec A$ is an affine $S$-scheme equipped with an action of an $S$-group scheme $G$, then we denote by $X/\!/G$ the GIT quotient $\Spec A^G$ of $X$ by $G$.

-If $G$ is a semisimple group scheme over a base scheme $S$, then the \textit{universal cover} $\widetilde{G}$ is the unique semisimple simply connected $S$-group scheme equipped with a central isogeny $\pi_G: \widetilde{G} \to G$.
+If $G$ is a semisimple group scheme over a base scheme $S$, then the \textit{universal cover} $\widetilde{G}$ is the unique semisimple simply connected $S$-group scheme equipped with a central isogeny $\pi_G: \widetilde{G} \to G$, whose existence follows from \cite[Exp.\ XXI, Cor.\ 6.5.10; Exp.\ XXV, Thm.\ 1.1]{SGA3III}.
 We define $\pi_1(G) = \ker(\pi_G)$, and we regard $|\pi_1(\sD(G))|$ as a locally constant function $|S| \to \bZ$.
 Note that this disagrees with another common convention, as in \cite[1.1]{Borovoi}.

 We use the word ``embedding" to refer to immersions of schemes (in the terminology of \cite{EGA}).